Distortik/pws-mcp-server/README.md

 ### Claude extension is installed but tools are missing

 Confirm **Pro Wrestling Sim** is enabled for the conversation.
 Restart Claude Desktop after installing or updating the MCPB.
 Reinstall the newest MCPB from GitHub Releases if necessary.

+### Codex tools are missing in Home

+Open the **Codex** tab and start the conversation there.
+The normal **Home** chat does not use MCP servers configured in Codex.
+Type `/mcp` in the Codex conversation and confirm that `pro-wrestling-sim` is connected.

 ### Workshop server file is missing